 Episode Guest: Evan Krauss, Director of East Side Aligned

-About East Side Aligned: East Side Aligned works to align policy, practice, and investment across sectors to improve outcomes for young people.
+About The Guest: East Side Aligned works to align policy, practice, and investment across sectors to improve outcomes for young people.
 East Side Aligned is not an organization or program.
 It is how they refer to the Collective Impact process happening within the greater East St. Louis area to improve outcomes for young people.

 In a time of hyper-partisanship and the reconsideration of the narrative of the United States, what is the state of American democracy and the relationship between social solidarity and civic engagement?
 How can we reflect on the values that undergird our democracy and civic existence to envision a healthy and vibrant civic future?

-This podcast will seek answers to these questions while providing listeners with multiple angles to inquire, reflect, and discern our civic identity and calling as a community.
+This podcast, hosted by the Engage Democracy Fellows at the Gephardt Institute for Civic and Community Engagement at Washington University, seeks answers to these questions while providing listeners with multiple angles to inquire, reflect, and discern our civic identity and calling as a community.

 Additional Episodes of This Civic Moment

 There’s a lot of terminology around elections – mail-in ballots, absentee voting, midterms – that can seem inaccessible to people just beginning to vote for the first time.
 Here’s a short introduction to what you need to know to make sure your vote counts.

 As the 2022 Primary Elections rapidly approach, we sat down with Voter Engagement Coordinator, Louis Damani Jones, to hear more about his work.
 Louis is a graduate of the Brown School at Washington University in St. Louis and a previous Engage Democracy Fellow at the institute.
 We are excited that he is now bringing his […]

 Jason Rosenbaum joins us to discuss the ever-evolving media landscape, the impact of the Ferguson Uprising on journalism, and the lack of public awareness surrounding local and state politics.